What the heck is going on, you ask? Say hello to Tersus.

 More thoughts on the changes in IE8

 UPDATE: IE8 Beta 1 is now available for download.
 I’d recommend installing Virtual PC and then grabbing the latest Internet Explorer Application Compatibility VPC Image (Virtual Hard Disk Image for testing websites on IE on Windows XP SP2).
-That way you can conduct browser testing in a more controlled environment, as opposed to eradicating your … Read the rest of this item
+That way you can conduct browser testing in a more controlled environment, as opposed to eradicating your local install of IE6 or IE7…

 A step in the right direction

 The news that IE8 will now display pages in “Standards” mode, instead of requiring designers/developers to force it… is music to my ears.
-Granted, it wasn’t that big a deal to use a META tag to force the rendering, as originally proposed… But it IS nice to see that Microsoft is taking web standards more … Read the rest of this item
+Granted, it wasn’t that big a deal to use a META tag to force the rendering, as originally proposed… But it IS nice to see that Microsoft is taking web standards more seriously with this new approach.

 Big Day for Microsoft